 - Yoga classes by the Patanjali group

 - Training for courses which can be accessed for free from YouTube

 - You can utilise these facilities to save money.

 Invest money in mutual funds or equity markets

-Investing money in mutual funds or equity markets or in the real markets is wise decision of earning money from savings.
-People tend to avoid investing in this schemes due to lack of knowledge.
+Investing money in mutual funds or equity markets or in the real markets is a wise decision of earning money from savings.
+People tend to avoid investing in this schemes due to a lack of knowledge.
 However, there are several links available that will help you in learning about equity markets and mutual funds (such as moneycontrol, jagoinvestor).
 You can even subscribe to channels on YouTube that gives training on share markets.